County of Santa Barbara

 BEHAVIORAL WELLNESS DEPARTMENT

-Services with Powers Park Healthcare, Inc., dba Channel Islands Post Acute, Fiscal Years
+with Powers Park Healthcare, Inc., dba Channel Islands Post Acute, Fiscal Years (FYs)

-Independent Contractor (Agreement) with Powers Park Healthcare, Inc., dba Channel Islands
+Contractor (Agreement) with Powers Park Healthcare, Inc., dba Channel Islands Post Acute

-Post Acute (Channel Islands Post Acute), (not a local vendor) for the provision of Skilled
+(Channel Islands Post Acute), (not a local vendor) for the provision of Skilled Nursing Facility

 b) Regarding the above Agreement, delegate to the Director of the Department of Behavioral